Dirac points and Weyl phase in a honeycomb altermagnet: Possible experimental realizations

-Topolectrical circuits hold promise to manipulate the valley polarization through topological boundary resonances\cite{QuantumCircuits1,QuantumCircuits2}.
-We consider a honeycomb lattice structure with engineered parameters to achieve bond dimerization and onsite potentials.
-As one of the potential networks for altermagnetic application, the tunability of edge states exists even in the absence of SOC due to the intrinsic topology of the Weyl circuits.
-The direction of propagation of the electromagnetic waves, representing the valley-polarized modes, depends on the handedness of the orbital angular momentum of the excitation source\cite{QuantumCircuits3,QuantumCircuits4,QuantumCircuits5}.
+Ultracold atoms in optical lattices offer a highly controllable platform for studying altermagnetic topology\cite{UltracoldAtoms}.
+The precise manipulation of atomic interactions and lattice geometries enables the emulation of exotic quantum phases, including those exhibiting altermagnetic order with non-trivial band topology.
+By tuning the lattice parameters, we can engineer our model into different topological regimes via artificial mechanical lattices, allowing for the observation of the robust transport for chiral edge modes.
+Additionally, in ultracold atomic gases, the implementation of synthetic magnetic fields provides a controlled platform for engineering diverse topological phases and observing valley-dependent Hall effects\cite{ValleyTransport1,ValleyTransport2}.
+Topolectrical circuits hold promise to manipulate the valley polarization through topological boundary resonances\cite{QuantumCircuits1,QuantumCircuits2}, enabling selective excitation of valley-polarized states through appropriate impedance modulation.
+We consider a honeycomb lattice structure with engineered parameters to achieve bond dimerization and onsite potentials, where Weyl circuits exhibit tunable edge states governed by their intrinsic topology.
+The valley-polarized modes demonstrate valley-contrasting transport properties, while the valley index provides an additional degree of freedom for information encoding\cite{QuantumCircuits3,QuantumCircuits4,QuantumCircuits5}.
 Topolectrical circuits exploit the inherent degeneracy to engineer robust states that are immune to backscattering and disorder, enabling the realization of the valleytronic devices and the application of topological quantum computing\cite{QuantumCircuits6,QuantumCircuits7}.